rebeccal/ohsu-math630/labs/lab03.md

 # Exploratory data analysis

 Explore the `fisherman` and `total_mercury` variables.
-Recall that a [new exploratory data analysis](http://moderndive.netlify.com/6-regression.html#model1EDA) involves three things:
+Recall that a new EDA involves three things:

 * Looking at the raw values.
 * Computing summary statistics of the variables of interest.